 Naturally, if you want to get an honest opinion about your case, that implies that you will honestly speak to your immigration lawyer as well, especially if there are some obstacles such as criminal records.
 The success of your case is only guaranteed if you give the right material to the lawyer.
 Otherwise, you are positioning your case at high risk.

-Another important detail is related to a piece of information that defines who will actually present you and with who exactly you will communicate in the whole process, especially if your case is handled with a law company that has many other lawyers within the team.
+Another important detail is related to a piece of information that defines who will actually represent you and with who exactly you will communicate in the whole process, especially if your case is handled with a law company that has many other lawyers within the team.

 An additional detail you should precisely define with your lawyer is what paperwork will be completed and submitted on your behalf, and whose responsibility will be to attend the interviews or hearings.
 In this way, you will circumvent all the potential misunderstandings, and these actions could also be an integral part of your plan and timeline.